AuthorizeNet/accept-sample-app/README.md

 ### Accept Hosted
 Accept Hosted provides a fully hosted payment transaction solution.
 Authorize.Net takes care of the payment form, the transaction itself and (optionally) the receipt generation.
-We have a Step-by-Step guide to the sample implementation here: [README-AcceptHosted.md](README-AcceptHosted.md)
+We have a Step-by-Step guide to the sample implementation here: [README-AcceptHosted.md](README-AcceptHosted.md).
+See our [developer documentation](http://developer.authorize.net/api/reference/features/accept_hosted.html) for more details.

 The sample application shows how to: